 Deborah: Everything… I have to go into… I have to go towards it, for it to manifest.

 Renate: Hm.
 So as I'm going towards it with a thought in mind of expectation, I am manifesting it?

-Deborah: I would say that I don't think thoughts govern it as much as your stomach tells you to go make a meal.
+Deborah: No, it’s not… I would say that I don't think thoughts govern it as much as… your stomach tells you to go make a meal.
 Your heart might tell you, "I'm uncomfortable, I need to exercise, or stretch."
 I think the mind is always a few seconds behind what the body is saying.
 I think the body is a much more accurate relayer of information.

 Renate: So what about my grandchildren?
 My son?
 Where are they?

 Deborah: Where are they?
 I know!
 Where are they?

 Deborah: So tell me, where are they?
 Right now, where are they?

 Renate: [laughs] Right now they are in my inner world.

 Renate: And then I go and look for them and here they are.